xJeris/BC_PyBer_Analysis/README.md

 # Summary
-* Reduce the number of drivers in urban areas by at least 33%.
-So that the number of rides given per driver is at or above 1.
-Currently, there are a lot of drivers who don't receive a fare while working.
+<p>Based on this analysis of ride and driver data, I would make the following recommendations on how to address the disparity in rides, drivers, and fares in each city type.<ol>
+  <li>Rides in urban areas will generally be shorter than those in suburban or rural areas.
+Meaning the average fare per ride will be lower.
+But, by reducing the number of available drivers by as much as 33% in urban areas, we can increase the average fare per driver.
+Currently there are far more drivers available, then there are rides requested.</li>
+  <li>test</li>
+  <li>test</li></ol></p>

 * Increase the number of drivers in rural areas by up to 60%.
 So that the number of rides given per driver is closer to 1.
 Currently, it is at 1.6 which could indicate passengers are waiting longer for a driver.